-We are passionate art, science and history museum and education professionals.
+We are passionate art, history, museums and education professionals.
 Contact us for general enquiries, or reach out to individual staff members with specific questions.

 Michael Dagostino commenced as Director in March 2023, with over 25 years of experience in the contemporary arts sector.
 Michael has had many leadership roles, including as inaugural Director of the Parramatta Artists Studios, where he developed an innovative hub for emerging artists to extend their professional practices locally and internationally.